jackphillips96/KDD_Project_COVID19/README.md

 Here we are using modeling techniques to analyze the relationship between the stay at home orders and new cases per million .
 This will be done using an interrupted times series model.
 Currently, we are using an ARIMAX model to predict new cases based on when countries enacted stay at home orders.

 Here we have our ARIMAX models for Italy, Germany, and Pakistan.
 A new variable was created called stay_3.
-This variable signifies the date when the stay at home orders reached a level 3.
+This variable signifies the date when the stay at home orders reached a level 3 in Italy and a level 2 in Germany and Pakistan.
 We are using that feature to measure the impact it had on new cases per million.
 As you can see it had a statistically significant negative effect on new cases per million once it was enacted :

 **Italy:**
 ![](https://i.imgur.com/FegTr7q.png)